 II.
 The SCA and Data Requests from Foreign Governments

-The CLOUD Act also establishes a framework for “qualifying foreign governments” to request data.
+The CLOUD Act also establishes a framework for “qualifying foreign governments” to request data stored in the United States.
 As noted above, a “qualifying foreign government” is one that has entered into an executive agreement with the United States with elements described further below and “the laws of which provide to electronic communication service providers and remote computing service providers substantive and procedural opportunities similar to those provided under” the SCA as amended by the CLOUD Act.
 CLOUD Act § 103(b).

 To satisfy the definition of “qualifying foreign government,” a country must enter into an executive agreement with the United States that the Attorney General, with the concurrence of the Secretary of State, certifies in writing to Congress satisfies four sets of criteria.
 CLOUD Act § 105.